siboehm/lleaves/README.md

 [benchmark script](benchmarks/simple_timeit.py).
 LLeaVes has no support for MT so far and is running single-threaded mode only.
 #### NYC-taxi
-purely numerical features
+Numerical features only
 ![img](benchmarks/NYC_taxi.png)
 #### Airlines dataset
-Large categorical features
+Predominantly categorical features with high cardinality
 ![img](benchmarks/airline.png)

 ## Development